-Whisker plots (Fig.9) showed existence of the longer intervals with 11 in total and with up to 36ms in duration.
+The whisker plots (see Fig.9) showed existence of the longer intervals with 11 in total and with up to 36ms in duration.
 This was comparable with Pixel 6a device in numbers, durations, and uniformity, except for the 10% charged condition, where very long (36ms) interval was documented.